rackerlabs/support-how-to/content/managed-operations/properties-of-rdbmss-and-nosql-databases.md

 - They have higher scalability.
 - They use distributed computing.
-- They cost less to use.
+- They are cost effective.
 - They support flexible schema.
 - They're able to process both unstructured and semi-structured data.
 - There are no complex relationships, such as the ones between tables in an